jschoombee/terraform-provider-wiz/docs/resources/cicd_scan_policy.md

     - Required exactly one of: `[disk_vulnerabilities_params disk_secrets_params iac_params]`. (see [below for nested schema](#nestedblock--disk_vulnerabilities_params))
 - `iac_params` (Block Set, Max: 1) IaC scan parameters.
     - Required exactly one of: `[disk_vulnerabilities_params disk_secrets_params iac_params]`. (see [below for nested schema](#nestedblock--iac_params))
+- `policy_lifecycle_enforcements` (Block Set) Policy enforcement method by deployment lifecycle.

+You must create exactly one separate block for each deployment lifecycle type you wish to configure.
+For example, establish one block for the CLI deployment lifecycle and/or one for the ADMISSION_CONTROLLER deployment lifecycle. (see [below for nested schema](#nestedblock--policy_lifecycle_enforcements))
 - `project_ids` (List of String) The project IDs that the scan policy applies to.

 ### Read-Only